What is Optometry?

 - Some cancers

-Dr. Clarissa Lewis, OD, is accepting new patients at Amoskeag Health Optometry and would be happy to see any patient of any age.
+At our Family Eye Care Center, we can see patients of any age.
 If needed, children can qualify for a free pair of eyeglasses.
-Dr. Lewis will evaluate your eye and vision health and may recommend a glasses or contact lens prescription.
-Please call 603-626-9500 to schedule an appointment with Amoskeag Health Optometry.
+We will evaluate your eye and vision health and may recommend glasses or a contact lens prescription.
+Please call 603-626-9500 to schedule an appointment.

 Types of Eye Exams

 As part of a Diabetic Eye exam, you will have medicated eye drops used to widen your pupils.
 Using a special magnifying lens, the eye doctor will be able to view the entire inside of your eye, looking for any changes that might develop from Diabetes and other conditions.

 Annual Eye exams for children five years and older can be used to prevent permanent changes in vision.
 If needed, the patient may be referred to a Pediatric specialist to provide further evaluation and testing.